kudorgyozo/openxcom-android/README.md

 # Building

-In order to build OXCE+ for Android, you'll need:
+In order to build OXCE for Android, you'll need:

  - A current Android SDK, and
- - A current Android NDK (tested with r10e).
+ - A current Android NDK (tested with r14b).

 Additionally, you'll need Java development kit and Java runtime environment version 1.7 or higher (Oracle Java SE 7 or OpenJDK 7), which is required for building Android applications.